athina-ai/athina-deploy/README.md

 ## For viewing and searching container logs

 # Dozzle
 The dozzle service is provided for you to view the logs of the services.

+> ⚠️ **Security Note**: Dozzle requires read-only access to the Docker socket to function.
+> While configured with read-only access, this still allows the service to read information
+> about all containers, their configurations, and logs.
 For setting up the dozzle service, you can create the `dozzle-users.yml` file and update the values accordingly.
 ```bash
 # Generate the file content with